Pavel Krushevan: Biography

 Krushevan promoted nationalist and racist views and was brought to court numerous times for slander, verbal offenses and physical threats.
 After a homicide attempt by a Pinkhus Dashevsky, it was reported that Krushevan lived in constant fear, kept weapons close at hand and was accompanied by a personal cook out of fear of being poisoned.

-In 1903 a riot started after an incident on 6 February when a Christian boy, Mikhail Rybachenko, was found murdered in the town of Dubossary (now Dubăsari), about 25 miles north of Kishinev.
+In 1903 a riot started after an incident on 6 February when a Christian boy, Mikhail Rybachenko, was found murdered in the town of Dubăsari (Dubossary), about 25 miles north of Chișinău.
 Although it was clear that the boy had been killed by a relative (who was later found), Krushevan's Bessarabets insinuated that he was killed by the Jews, which instigated the Kishinev pogrom.

 In 1905 Krushevan organized the Bessarabian Patriotic League.
 He founded the Bessarabian branch of the Union of the Russian People.

 Despite his Moldavian origin, Krushevan had fierce pro-Russian views, and some articles in his newspaper, Drug, had a strong anti-Romanian sentiment.
 For example, in January 1906, Krushevan wrote: "a circle was formed whose purpose is to open Romanian schools in Bessarabia, to teach the Romanian language, to develop the taste for Romanian literature.
 In a word, the first step has been taken which, fatally, will lead to antagonism and separatism.
 The people have too little time to learn Russian and Romanian books at once.
 And, of course, most of them will prefer to learn in their native language, the Romanian one.
 So alienation from Russia is inevitable".

-From 1906 to 1909 he served as a speaker of Kishinev city in the Duma.
-In 1907 Krushevan was elected to represent Kishinev in the 2nd Russian State Duma.
+From 1906 to 1909 he served as a speaker of Chișinău city in the Duma.
+In 1907 Krushevan was elected to represent Chișinău in the 2nd Russian State Duma.